Adatree/ui-components/README.md

 ## Prerequisites

-You need to be authorised to publish the npm package.
+You need to be authorised to access and/or publish the npm package.

 Create a personal token (Classic), for details see [GitHub docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)